CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/18-text-analysis-in-ai-foundry.md

    ![](./media/18-5.png)

 ## Task 4: Summarize text with Azure AI Language in Azure AI Foundry portal

+In this task, we are using Azure AI Language to generate an extractive summary by identifying key sentences from a hotel review.

 1. Let's look at Azure AI Language's summarization capabilities.
 In the Language playground, select **Summarize information (1)**, then select the **Summarize text (2)** tile.